Adaptive Experimental Design Using Shrinkage Estimators: SURE and Candidate Estimators

 \end{lemma}

 \begin{proof*} See the Appendix, Section \ref{sec:proof_deltas}. \end{proof*}

 \textbf{Dimmery's estimator}.
 A final alternative is a modified version of the estimator proposed in \cite{dimmery2019shrinkage}.
-Dimmery and co-authors consider the setting of online experiments, in which their objective is to estimate the mean response under each treatment.
-They use a heteroscedastic version of the James-Stein estimator that shrinks toward the grand mean.
-Because we are considering contrasts between the mean response under each treatment and the mean response under a control, we modify the estimator to shrink toward 0 instead.
+The authors consider online experiments in which the objective is to estimate the mean response under each treatment.
+They propose a heteroscedastic version of the James-Stein estimator that shrinks toward the grand mean.
+Because we consider contrasts between the mean response under each treatment and the mean response under control, we modify the estimator to shrink toward 0.
 We refer to this estimator as $\bsdeltad$, whose entries are given by

-We can use Lemma \ref{lemma:sure} to establish the following condition, under which the risk of $\bsdeltad$ is strictly less than that of $\hbstau$ regardless of the true value of $\bstau$.
+We can again use Lemma \ref{lemma:sure} to establish a condition under which $\bsdeltad$ dominates $\hbstau$.